openvinotoolkit/open_model_zoo/datasets.md

 # Dataset Preparation Guide

-If you want to use prepared configs to run the Accuracy Checker tool and the Model Quantizer, you need to organize folders with validation datasets in a certain way.
+If you want to use prepared configs to run the Accuracy Checker tool and the Model Quantizer, you need to organize `<DATASET_DIR>` folder with validation datasets in a certain way.
 Instructions for preparing validation data are described in this document.

 ## [ImageNet](http://image-net.org)